-In this #DataTalk, we had a chance to talk with Deborah O’Neill about the ways to gain a competitive advantage with data-driven decision making — and steps to adopt artificial intelligence in your business.
-If you have any suggestions for future topics – or would like to be featured as a guest – contact Mike Delgado.
+In this #DataTalk, we had a chance to talk with Deborah O’Neill at Oliver Wyman Labs about the ways to gain a competitive advantage with data-driven decision making — and steps to adopt artificial intelligence in your business.

 Deborah O’Neill: Well, I suspect it might have been some crazy cyber security restrictions on my side.
 We obviously take privacy of data seriously, so I’m just glad that we finally made it work.